Itamar2562/KeyLoggerPro/README.md

 ## Notes / Warnings

 - **Ethical Use Only:** Running this on unauthorized computers is illegal.
-- Ensure your firewall and antivirus allow connections on the chosen port during testing.
+- Ensure your firewall and antivirus allow to run the program and connect to the server.
 - The client runs in the background and will automatically try to reconnect if the server is unreachable.